-We demonstrate that existing sampling methods for randomly generating input-output examples have unintended and overlooked distribution flaws in both the Calculator and the Karel domain.
-These flaws prevent models trained on these distributions from generalizing to other test distributions, even if the are very simple.
-To resolve these problems, we propose a robust strategy for controlling and evaluating the bias of synthetic data distributions over programs and specifications by defining certain random variables that capture desired features of the program and input spaces, such as the number of parentheses in a calculator expression, and specifically manipulating their distributions.
+We demonstrate that uniform sampling, a widely accepted method for randomly generating inputoutput examples, has unintended and overlooked distribution flaws in both the Calculator and the Karel domain.
+These flaws prevent predictive models from generalizing to many simple distributions.
+To resolve these problems, we propose a robust strategy for controlling and evaluating the bias of synthetic data distributions over programs and specifications by homogenizing salient random variables, such as the number of parentheses in a calculator expression.
 Equipped with our method, deep networks exhibit an increase in cross-distribution test accuracy, at the expense of a minor decrease in on-distribution test accuracy.
-We believe this methodology would lead to more rigorous evaluation of the synthesis techniques and moreover, aid them in learning better models that generalize well.
+We choose program synthesis as a convenient domain, but any domain with synthetically generated data would benefit well from homogenization of salient variables.